pebbleeee/N-body-Simulation-O-nlog-n-/README.md

 # N-body-Simulation-O-nlog-n-
-This project implements a GPU-accelerated 2D Barnes-Hut algorithm for large-scale N-body simulations using NVIDIA's CUDA framework.
-The Barnes-Hut method reduces computational complexity from O(N²) to O(N log N) by approximating distant particle interactions via hierarchical quadtree structures.
+This project implements a GPU-accelerated 2D N-body simulation using the Barnes-Hut algorithm and NVIDIA's CUDA framework.
+The Barnes-Hut algorithm reduces the computational complexity of particle interaction calculations from O(N²) to O(N log N) by approximating distant forces using a hierarchical quadtree structure.
+Our implementation leverages CUDA 12.2 and demonstrates real-time performance with up to 1 million particles on an RTX 4090 GPU.

-Overview
-Naive vs. Barnes-Hut: Naive method becomes infeasible beyond 100K particles.
-Our Barnes-Hut implementation achieves real-time performance up to 1 million particles.

-GPU Acceleration: Optimized CUDA kernels for force computation, shared memory caching, warp-level operations, and asynchronous transfers.

-Quadtree Bottleneck: Spatial hierarchy is built on the CPU, which becomes the primary bottleneck at large scales.

-Features
-CUDA 12.2 implementation

-Morton code generation and radix sort for spatial locality

-Real-time visualization via OpenGL + CUDA interop

-Asynchronous memory transfers

-Performance profiling on RTX 4090

-Challenges
-Recursive nature of quadtree construction limits parallelism

-CPU-side spatial indexing causes memory transfer bottlenecks

-Control-flow divergence and memory fragmentation on GPU

-Future Work
-We aim to implement fully parallel GPU-native quadtree construction using:

-Bottom-up prefix scan-based methods

-Top-down bitmask-based approaches

-Structure-of-Arrays memory layout

-Warp-cooperative primitives

-Contributors
+To optimize GPU performance, we use Morton code (Z-order) transformations for spatial indexing, enabling efficient particle sorting and proximity-based grouping.
+The force computation kernel uses shared memory, warp-level operations, and asynchronous memory transfers to maximize throughput.
+Particle data is also visualized in real-time using CUDA-OpenGL interoperation.

+Despite significant speedups over the naive approach, the current implementation relies on CPU-based quadtree construction, which introduces a performance bottleneck at higher particle counts.
+This limitation becomes especially apparent beyond 800k particles, where tree construction dominates total runtime.
+We analyze this bottleneck and discuss the challenges of implementing recursive data structures like quadtrees on massively parallel GPU architectures.

+As future work, we plan to explore GPU-native quadtree construction techniques using both bottom-up and top-down strategies.
+These approaches utilize parallel primitives such as prefix scans, warp-cooperative sorting, and ballot/shuffle intrinsics to avoid dynamic memory allocation and improve scalability.
+By adopting these methods, we aim to push the simulation toward real-time performance for tens or even hundreds of millions of particles.

-Developed collaboratively by a team of students as part of a high-performance computing project.
+This project was developed collaboratively by a team of students as part of a high-performance computing research effort.
+Our work builds on recent literature in GPU-accelerated spatial indexing and contributes to the growing body of research in real-time, large-scale physical simulations.

-References
-Zhang & Gruenwald (2023) - Efficient Quadtree Construction on GPUs

-NVIDIA CUDA C Programming Guide v12.2

-Thrust Parallel Algorithms Library Documentation